TheRenegadeCoder/sample-programs/archive/b/brainfuck/README.md

 ## Testing

+The following list shares details about how we name all Sample Programs in Brainfuck:

+- Extension: .bf
+- Naming Convention: hyphen

+For example, the "Hello World" sample would be named this:

+- hello-world.bf

-The following list shares details about what we're using to test all Sample Programs in Brainfuck.
+The following list shares details about what we're using to test all Sample Programs in Brainfuck:

 - Docker Image: redraiment/brainfuck
 - Docker Tag: latest